 23. Tickets to experiences, like a concert, theater performance, or the movie theater.
 Be sure to ask your friend if they need accessible seating.

-24. Amazon Echo Dot (on sale for $20) and Alexa-compatible smart home devices, like smart outlets (4 for $34).
+24. Amazon Echo Dot (or any smart speaker) and compatible smart home devices, like smart plugs.
 Controlling my lights and other home electronics with my voice, asking Alexa to meditate me to sleep, and asking about the weather or a recipe without having to touch my phone has saved a lot of energy and reduced my fatigue considerably.

-25. A weighted blanket ($50).
+25. A weighted blanket.
 I can’t sleep without mine – I’ve tried!
 Most sources I’ve researched suggest the proper weight for a weighted blanket is about 10% of your body weight plus 1-3 pounds.
 Please do your research before you invest in this item!